duggytuxy/Data-Shield_IPv4_Blocklist/README.md

 | **Checkpoint** | IP Block Feature | <div align="center"><a href="https://sc1.checkpoint.com/documents/R80.20SP/WebAdminGuides/EN/CP_R80.20SP_Maestro_AdminGuide/Topics-Maestro-AG/IP-Block-Feature.htm">🔗</a></div> |
 | **Palo Alto** | Configure the Firewall to Access an External Dynamic List | <div align="center"><a href="https://docs.paloaltonetworks.com/pan-os/10-2/pan-os-admin/policy/use-an-external-dynamic-list-in-policy/configure-the-firewall-to-access-an-external-dynamic-list">🔗</a></div> |
 | **OPNsense** | OPNsense : Block malicious IPs | <div align="center"><a href="https://slash-root.fr/opnsense-block-malicious-ips/">🔗</a></div> |

+# A few figures 🎖️

+According to feedback, more than 127 small and medium-sized companies (Acensi as well) have already implemented this list in their FW Fortinet, Palo Alto, Checkpoint, etc.

 # Support my work with a donation 🙏